asseth/docs-traductions/Full_Casper_Chain_V2_fr.md

 <!--There is a central PoS chain which stores and manages the current set of active PoS validators.
 The only mechanism available to become a validator initially is to send a transaction on the existing PoW main chain containing 32 ETH.
 When you do so, as soon as the PoS chain processes that block, you will be queued, and eventually inducted as an active validator until you either  voluntarily log out or you are forcibly logged out as a penalty for misbehavior.-->

 Il existe une chaîne centrale en PoS qui stocke et gère l'ensemble courant des validateurs PoS actifs.
-Le seul mécanisme dispobible pour devenir un validateur initialement consiste à envoyer une transaction de 32 ETH sur la chaîne principale en PoW.
+Le seul mécanisme disponible pour devenir un validateur initialement consiste à envoyer une transaction de 32 ETH sur la chaîne principale en PoW.
 Ceci fait, dès que la chaîne en PoS traite ce bloc, on est mis en file d'attente et finalement accepté comme validateur actif jusqu'ầ un retrait volontaire ou forcé dans le cas d'une pénalité pour inconduite.

 <!--The primary source of load on the PoS chain is **cross-links**.
 A cross-link is a special type of transaction that says "here is the hash of some recent block on shard X. Here are signatures from at least 2/3 of some randomly selected sample of M validators (eg. M = 1024) that attest to the validity of the cross-link".
 Every shard (eg. there might be 4000 shards total) is itself a PoS chain, and the shard chains are where the transactions and accounts will be stored.
 The cross-links serve to "confirm" segments of the shard chains into the main chain, and are also the primary way through which the different shards will be able to talk to each other.-->

 La principale source de charge sur la chaîne en PoS vient des **liaisons transversales** (_cross-links_).
 Une référence transversale est un type de transaction qui dit «&nbsp;Voici le _hash_, l'empreinte, d'un bloc récent sur le fragment X. Voici les signatures d'au moins 2/3 d'un échantillon sélectionné aléatoirement de M validateurs (p.ex.
-M = 1024) qui attestent la validité de la liaison transversale.&nbsp;» Chaque fragemnt est lui-même une chaîne en PoS et les chaînes fragments sont le lieu de stockage des transactions et des comptes.
-Les références transversales servent à «&nbsp;confirmer&nbsp;» des segments des chaînes fragments dans la chaîne principale et sont également le moyen principal par leque les fragments peuvent communiquer entre eux.
+M = 1024) qui attestent la validité de la liaison transversale.&nbsp;» Chaque fragment est lui-même une chaîne en PoS et les chaînes fragments sont le lieu de stockage des transactions et des comptes.
+Les références transversales servent à «&nbsp;confirmer&nbsp;» des segments des chaînes fragments dans la chaîne principale et sont également le moyen principal par lequel les fragments peuvent communiquer entre eux.

 <!--Note: the python code at https://github.com/ethereum/beacon_chain does not reflect all of the latest changes.
 If there is a discrepancy, this document is likely to reflect the more recent changes.-->